hpalacio/markdown-test/rostand.md

   Hush! hush!

 ## CYRANO:
-  A kiss, when all is said,--what is it?
+  A kiss, when all is said, what is it?
-  An oath that's ratified,--a sealed promise,
+  An oath that's ratified, a sealed promise,
-  A heart's avowal claiming confirmation,--
+  A heart's avowal claiming confirmation,
-  A rose-dot on the 'i' of 'adoration,'--
+  A rose-dot on the 'i' of 'adoration,'
-  A secret that to mouth, not ear, is whispered,--
+  A secret that to mouth, not ear, is whispered,
-  Brush of a bee's wing, that makes time eternal,--
-  Communion perfumed like the spring's wild flowers,--
-  The heart's relieving in the heart's outbreathing,
+  Brush of a bee's wing, that makes time eternal, Communion perfumed like the spring's wild flowers, The heart's relieving in the heart's outbreathing,
   When to the lips the soul's flood rises, brimming!